fmoor/edgedb-docs/doc/edgeql/functions/index.rst

 Functions
 =========

-Many built-in functions and user-defined functions operate on elements, so they are also element operations.
+Many built-in and user-defined functions operate on elements, so they are element-wise operations.
 This implies that if any of the input sets are empty, the result of applying an element function is also empty.

 .. _ref_edgeql_functions_agg: